PaperPrototype/Intro-Coding-and-Computers/2 - C/Lecture/english.md

 }
 ```

-We use two parenthesis around a type in front of a variable `(float) a`.
+We use two parenthesis around the `float` type in front of the variables `(float) a`.
 This converts the `a` variable to float.
 We call this "casting".
-I can probably think of reasons why they called it that, but hey, thats what everyone calls a "cast" (aka `(float) a`).
+I can probably think of reasons why they called it "casting", but hey, anyone can come up with an excuse!
+When we "cast" something `(float) a` we are telling C to treat one type like it was the type we are casting it too.

-This will print out.
+If you run the new code it will print out.

 ```
 0.666667